ivanc4515/About-Yi/something.md

 Hi, I'm Yi
-I like food and sleeping
-also my phone
+I like rainbow snakes and sleeping also my phone and tiktok
-and tiktok
 I also leik soup
 Ivan is SMRT
 (Ivan): ye
+MY RAINBOW SNAKE IS POOPING APPLES
 I'm a mess
 I'm a looser
 I'm a hater